recreational activity accident attorneys in maui

 After leaving the hospital, attend every physical therapy and medical treatment sessions.
 Don’t stop attending until the medical staff tells you to.
 Get renewals of all your prescriptions.

 The statute of limitations in Hawaii for filing a negligence lawsuit is two (2) years from the date of the accident.

 If the defendants include a city or county, you must file a claim within six (6) months from the date of the accident.
-Failure to meet this deadline results in the lawsuit thrown out of court.
+Failure to meet this deadline may result in the lawsuit dismissed.

 That’s why it’s important to hire an experienced Maui personal injury lawyer soon after your accident.
 It takes time for your lawyer to investigate your claim, interview witnesses, get the accident report, and other evidence.

 Filing your insurance claims takes time.
 Negotiating with the defendants’ insurers also takes time.
-Before you realize it, a lawsuit needs filing to meet the six-month deadline.
+Before you realize it, paperwork needs filing to meet the six-month deadline.

 Contact Lowenthal & Lowenthal now for a Free Evaluation of your claim.

 Maui offers many recreational activities.
 Here’s a list of typical accidents in Maui: